Autologous blood therapy for osteoarthritis - ACP and PRP against joint pain

 1. Concentrated growth factors for regeneration

-2. Stimulating collagen production
+2. Stimulation of collagen production

 3. Modulation of the inflammatory response

-4. Promote cell migration and angiogenesis
+4. Promotion of cell migration and angiogenesis

-5. Stimulate cartilage cell proliferation
+5. Stimulating cartilage cell proliferation

 6. Structural support and protection of the joint